Blueberry Muffins

 Instructions

-In a large bowl, whisk together the flour, baking powder, baking soda, and salt.
-This step is essential for evenly distributing the leavening agents.
-Set this mixture aside.
+In a large bowl, whisk together the flour, sugar, baking powder, and salt.
+This will ensure that the dry ingredients are evenly distributed throughout the batter.

-In a separate bowl, whisk together the buttermilk, granulated sugar, melted butter, eggs, sour cream, vegetable oil, and vanilla until smooth and combined.
-Make sure your wet ingredients are at room temperature for better emulsification.
+In a separate bowl, whisk together the eggs, milk, melted butter, and vanilla extract.
+Mix until the ingredients are fully incorporated.

-Let the muffins cool in the pan for about 5 minutes before transferring them to a wire rack to cool completely.
-Repeat with the remaining batter if baking in batches.
+Allow the muffins to cool in the tin for about 5 minutes, then transfer them to a wire rack to cool completely.
+Serve warm with a dollop of butter or enjoy them just as they are!

 Nutrition Facts